Coping With Epilepsy Epilepsy Research Program

 I have other medical conditions which is complicating things.

-My internal med seems agreeable to trying me on anti seizure meds to see if I get any benefit but he doesn't want to write anything himself, he wants my neurologist to do it but I can't get in to see the neurologist for another month.
+My internal med seems agreeable to trying me on anti seizure meds to see if I get any benefit but he doesn't want to write anything himself, he wants my neuro to do it but I can't get in to see the neuro for another month.
 I really don't feel I can tolerate these symptoms this way for another month.

 I do use relaxation and biofeedback type techniques and they help but they certainly haven't controlled these spells.
 My diet is tricky because I have gastroparesis and can't eat much.